DevBrunoo/Bootstrap_React.JS/README.md

 ### `yarn start`

-After executing the above commands in your browser, open it in your browser with the following url "http://localhost:3000/"
+After executing the above commands in your browser, open it in your browser with the following url: "http://localhost:3000/"